Exploring Languages

 may require the original problem description to put the solutions back

 together properly.
-Hence, the parameter p
+Hence, the parameter p in the function definition.

 Note that the solution of each subproblem is completely independent from the solution of all the others.